KaranSapra124/Job_Portal_Microservice/README.md

 npm install
 npm run dev

-Repeat the same process for all other services:
+Repeat the same steps for:

-• user-service
+user-service

-• job-service
+job-service

-• application-service
+application-service

-• notification-service
+notification-service

-Each service exposes its own REST API and runs on a dedicated port defined in its environment configuration.
+⚠️ Each service exposes its own REST API and runs on a dedicated port defined in environment variables.

-Containerized Execution (Recommended)
+🐳 Containerized Execution (Recommended)

-To run the complete system using Docker:
+To run the entire system using Docker:

 docker-compose up --build

-This will initialize:
+This will start:

-• All backend microservices
+All backend microservices

-• PostgreSQL database
+PostgreSQL database

-• Kafka and Zookeeper
+Kafka and Zookeeper

-• Service networking and dependencies
+Service networking and dependencies

+✅ This is the recommended approach for local and production-like environments.

-Event-Driven Communication (Kafka)
+🔄 Event-Driven Communication (Kafka)

-Apache Kafka is used to enable asynchronous communication between services.
+Apache Kafka enables asynchronous, event-driven communication between services.

-Typical events include:
+📌 Common Events

-• USER_CREATED
+USER_CREATED

-• JOB_POSTED
+JOB_POSTED

-• APPLICATION_SUBMITTED
+APPLICATION_SUBMITTED

-Event workflow:
+🔁 Event Flow

 A producer service publishes an event to Kafka